-As of December 31, 2009, 2008 and 2007, the Company has net deferred tax assets of approximately of \$43.2, \$44.6, and \$45.4 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards.
-The valuation allowance decreased by \$1.4 million during 2009, \$795 thousand during 2008 and increased by \$3.3 million during 2007.
+As of December 31, 2010, 2009 and 2008, the Company has net deferred tax assets of approximately of \$41.4, \$43.2, and \$44.6 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards.
+The valuation allowance decreased by \$10.9, \$1.4, and \$0.8 million during the years 2010, 2009 and 2008, respectively.

-During the year ended December 31, 2009, the Company utilized approximately \$4.8 million of its prior years' net operating loss carryforward.
-The current tax provision of \$90 thousand represents alternative minimum tax.
-As of December 31, 2009, eMagin has federal and state net operating loss carryforwards of approximately \$116 million and \$2 million, respectively.
-The federal research and development tax credit carryforwards are approximately \$1.5 million.
-The net operating losses and tax credit carryforwards will be available to offset future taxable income, if any, through December 2029.
+During the year ended December 31, 2010, the Company utilized approximately \$6.3 million of its prior years' net operating loss carryforward.
+The current tax provision of \$125 thousand represents alternative minimum tax.
+As of December 31, 2010, eMagin has federal and state net operating loss carryforwards of approximately \$109 million and \$2.2 million, respectively.
+The federal research and development tax credit carryforwards are approximately \$1.6 million.
+The net operating losses and tax credit carryforwards will be available to offset future taxable income, if any, through December 2028.
 The utilization of net operating losses is subject to a limitation due to the change of ownership provisions under Section 382 of the Internal Revenue Code and similar state provisions.
 Such limitation may result in the expiration of the net operating losses before their utilization.
-The Company has done analysis regarding prior year ownership changes, and it has been determined that the Section 382 limitation on the utilization of net operating losses will currently not materially affect the Company's ability to utilize its net operating losses.
+The Company has done an analysis regarding prior year ownership changes, and it has been determined that the Section 382 limitation on the utilization of net operating losses will currently not materially affect the Company's ability to utilize its net operating losses.